WebAssembly/component-model/design/mvp/CanonicalABI.md

 maximum number of parameters (1) and results (0) passed as scalars before falling back to passing through memory.

-based on the function type (parameters and results are passed through memory pointed to by the fixed `i32` parameters).

 Presenting the definition of `flatten_type` piecewise, we start with the top-level case analysis:
 ```python